 As indicated in note 17 to the consolidated financial statements, on accounting for its acquisition of a controlling stake in Ithmaar Bank B.S.C. ("Ithmaar") during the year 2010, management determined the fair value of the Group's previously held interest on the basis of an independent valuation which used an average of a peer group market analysis of similar banks listed on the Bahrain stock exchange and a discounted cash flow, adjusted for an estimated control premium.
 This methodology was accepted by management on the basis that it does not consider that an active market existed for the shares of Ithmaar and therefore the quoted market price was ignored.
 In our opinion, this valuation methodology was not in accordance with IFRS which stipulates that the most recent transaction prices should be taken into consideration as an input in the valuation model, unless it can be demonstrated that these transactions related to distressed sales.
-Had the quoted market price been used as an input into what we believe is an acceptable valuation methodology that market participants would consider in valuing the Group's previously held in interest in Ithmaar, this would have resulted in a valuation of US\$ 483.6 million rather than US\$ 587.1 million, and led to a decrease in the consolidated retained earnings in the amount of US\$ 103.5 million for the years ended 31 December 2014 and 2013 and a corresponding decrease in goodwill and non-controlling interests in the amounts of US\$ 111.6 million and US\$ 8.1 million respectively for both years.
+Had the quoted market price been used as an input into what we believe is an acceptable valuation methodology that market participants would consider in valuing the Group's previously held in interest in Ithmaar, this would have resulted in a valuation of US\$ 103.5 million for the years ended 31 December 2014 and 2013 and a corresponding decrease in goodwill and non-controlling interests in the amount of US\$ 111.6 million and US\$ 8.1 million respectively for both years.